Travel Happy

 Lake Ratchada SkylineLake Ratchada Skyline © Mark Fischer

-Located within walking distance of BTS Asok, Benjakitti Park features a large lake, bicycling track and great collection of tropical plants.
+Bangkok’s answer to Central Park, Benjakiti is a huge green space within walking distance of BTS Asok (even if it’s completely invisible from the Skytrain).
+The park a large lake, bicycling track and a vast newly constructed re-wilded area that is dog-friendly.
 Bicycles are available to rent for 40 baht per hour, with the track around the lake offering great views of Bangkok’s skyline.

 • Benjasiri Park